dotnet/runtime/docs/workflow/building/coreclr/README.md

 Here is a brief overview on how to build the common form of CoreCLR in general.
 For further specific instructions on each platform, we have links to instructions later on in [Platform-Specific Instructions](#platform-specific-instructions).

-To build just CoreCLR, use the `subset` flag to the `build.sh` or `build.cmd` script at the repo root:
+To build just CoreCLR, use the `subset` flag to the `build.sh` or `build.cmd` script at the repo root.
+Note that specifying `-subset` explicitly is not necessary if it is the first argument (i.e. `./build.sh --subset clr` and `./build.sh clr` are equivalent).
+However, if you specify any other argument beforehand, then you must specify the `-subset` flag.

 For Linux and MacOS: